General Employment Questions

 While application consideration begins in January, there is no cutoff date.
 We continue hiring on an as-needed basis through the beginning of the programs.
 However, the earlier that we receive your application, the more likely it will be that there is an available position that matches your interest and experience.

 This means a work experience where some aspect of your responsibilities would be relevant to the work you would do in the position(s) for which you are applying.
 For instance, if you are applying for a teaching assistant position, we would like a reference from someone who is familiar with your teaching or your academic background.
+This may include a professor or academic advisor with whom you have worked.

 Yes.
 This is particularly appropriate if you are applying for an instructional position.

 Even though it was not paid employment, because it involved working with children, it is a preferred reference.
-You should submit a reference from the volunteer coordinator or another person who supervised your volunteer work.
+You should provide a reference from the volunteer coordinator or another person who supervised your volunteer work.

 Johns Hopkins University is an equal opportunity employer and does not discriminate on the basis of race, color, gender, religion, age, sexual orientation, national or ethnic origin, disability, marital status, veteran status, or any other occupationally irrelevant criteria.
 The university promotes affirmative action for minorities, women, disabled persons, and veterans.